alextim/astro-lib/packages/astro-webmanifest/README.md

 |                           |                                 |          |                        |                                                                                                                                                                                                                                                                                                                                                                                                            |
 | **`locales`**             |            `Locales`            |    No    |                        | `Record<string, Webmanifest>` - key/object pairs for i18n                                                                                                                                                                                                                                                                                                                                                  |

+                                                                                                          |

+:exclamation: The final output reprocessing is used to insert the links into `<head>` sections.
+It could impact on a build time for large sites.

 ### Webmanifest

 | Name                          |          Type          | Required | Description                                                                                                                                   |